Dagoberto Valdés Hernández: Accomplishments

-He received from the hands of the queen and king Willem-Alexander of the Netherlands the Prince Claus Award for Culture and Development” which was bestowed upon Vitral Magazine during a ceremony on December 8, 1999 in the Amsterdam Royal Palace.
+He received from the hands of the queen and king Willem-Alexander of the Netherlands the Prince Claus Award for Culture and Development which was bestowed upon Vitral Magazine during a ceremony on December 8, 1999 in the Amsterdam Royal Palace.
 He was one of the founders and a member of the Executive Secretariat of the Press Catholic Union of Cuba (UCLAP) since 1995 until 2001.

 In 1999 he was appointed by the Pope John Paul II full member of the Justice and Peace Pontifical Council of the Holy See, until November 2005; and member of the Executive Secretariat of the Justice and Peace National Commission of Cuba since 2001 until 2006.

-He was received by the ex-President Jimmy Carter and his Staff from the “Carter” Center on May 16, 2002 for a work breakfast in “La Moka” Motel in Pinar del Río.
+He was received by the ex-President Jimmy Carter and his Staff from the "Carter" Center on May 16, 2002 for a work breakfast in La Moka Motel in Pinar del Río.

-During the autumn of 2004 he visited the Czech Republic and Slovakia as a guest of Cardinal Vlk of Prague.
-On November 1, 2004 he was received by the ex-president Vaclav Havel in Prague.
+During the autumn of 2004 he visited the Czech Republic and Slovakia as a guest of Cardinal Miloslav Vlk of Prague.
+On November 1, 2004 he was received by the ex-president Václav Havel in Prague.
 On November 3, 2004 he had a meeting with the Vice Minister of Foreign Affairs of Slovakia and other personalities.